leourbina/leourbina.github.io/_posts/2014-07-01-python-batteries-included.md

 ## Turtledemo

-Last but not least, the turtle module comes with a bundled GUI demo, and examples showcasing what turtle can do.
-It can be accessed via `python -m turtledemo`, below is a screenshot of one of the examples:
+Last but not least, since Python 3 the turtle module comes with a bundled GUI demo, with examples showcasing what turtle is capable of.
+It can be accessed via `python -m turtledemo`, and it lets the user choose from several examples that render some pretty cool looking visualizations:

 <figure>
     <a href="https://s3.amazonaws.com/com.leourbina.public/turtledemo.png"><img src="https://s3.amazonaws.com/com.leourbina.public/turtledemo.png"></a>